awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 + `ListAvailableManagementCidrRanges`
 + `ModifyAccount`

-For API actions that don't support resource\-level permissions, you must specify the following resource statement:
+For API actions that don't support resource\-level permissions, you must specify the resource statement shown in the following example\.

 ```
 "Resource": "*"